-Neural tube defects (NTDs) are one of the most common congenital central nervous system (CNS) malformations.
-They develop between the 3rd and 4th week of pregnancy and are often caused by folic acid deficiency.
-The deficiency results in improper closure of the neural plate in the embryo, mainly at the caudal or cranial ends.
+Neural tube defects (NTDs) are the most common congenital malformations of the central nervous system (CNS).
+They develop between the 3rd and 4th week of pregnancy and are often caused by folate deficiency.
+Most commonly, a deficiency in folate results in improper closure of the neural tube in the embryo, mainly at the caudal or cranial ends.
 The formation of defects at the caudal end is more common and is known as spina bifida.
-Spina bifida may occur without any apparent clinical features (spina bifida occulta), or manifest with protrusion of the meninges, and potentially also the spinal cord (myelomeningocele), through a gap in the vertebrae.
+Spina bifida may occur without any apparent clinical features (spina bifida occulta) or manifest with protrusion of the meninges and, potentially, the spinal cord (myelomeningocele) through a gap in the vertebrae.
 Myelomeningoceles predominantly cause symptoms of sensory and motor function loss, such as bladder dysfunction and paraplegia.
 NTDs at the cranial end can cause cranial fissure malformations; the most severe manifestation of this, anencephaly, is incompatible with life.
-The diagnosis of NTDs is often established during pregnancy via ultrasound and detection of elevated alpha-fetoprotein levels in the amniotic fluid.
-Treatment involves prophylactic administration of antibiotics and swift surgical closure of the defect to avoid CNS infections.
-Supplementation with folic acid is an important preventative measure and should ideally be initiated 4 weeks prior to conception.
+The diagnosis of NTDs is often established during pregnancy via ultrasound and detection of elevated alpha-fetoprotein levels in the maternal serum or amniotic fluid.
+Treatment involves prophylactic administration of antibiotics and rapid surgical closure of the defect to avoid CNS infections.
+Supplementation with folate is an important preventative measure and should ideally be initiated 4 weeks prior to conception.

 Epidemiological data refers to the US, unless otherwise specified.

 Most NTDs are isolated malformations with multifactorial etiology.